dav-armour/rails-marketplace/README.md

 People need a place to rent cheap snow gear.
 Snow gear owners need a place to make extra money from unused items.
 ### Identify the problem you’re trying to solve by building this particular marketplace App?
 Why is it a problem that needs solving?
 The average vacationer only uses their snow gear for a few days per snow season, yet it is an essential part of their experience.
 Additionally, there is a large supply of snow gear owned by individuals which is unused for the majority of the year.
-Rental gear found near ski resorts tend to be of varying quality.
+Rental gear found near ski resorts tend to be of sub-par quality.
 We are aiming to connect owners of unused gear with vacation-goers who prefer to rent higher quality privately owned equipment.
 ### Describe the project you will be conducting and how. your App will address the needs.
 The project will be a two-sided marketplace that will allow users to rent other user's snow gear, and also list their own snow gear for other users to rent.